Article II - Administration

 Unless zoning district boundary lines are fixed by dimensions or otherwise clearly shown or described, and where uncertainty exists with respect to the boundaries of any zoning district as shown on the zoning map, the following rules shall apply.

-(4) If no distance, angle, curvature description or other means is given to determine a boundary line accurately and the foregoing provisions do not apply, the boundary shall be determined by the use of the scale shown on the zoning map.
-In case of subsequent dispute, the matter shall be referred to the board of zoning appeals, which shall determine the boundary.
+(f) If no distance, angle, curvature description or other means is given to determine a boundary line accurately and the foregoing provisions do not apply, the boundary shall be determined by the use of the scale shown on the zoning map.
+In case of subsequent dispute, the zoning administrator shall refer the matter to the board of zoning appeals, which shall determine the boundary.

 Sec.
 70-40. - Conflicting ordinances, statutes and regulations.